mcmartins/broccoli/README.md

  2. Description to best describe the Job
  3. Working directory where the Job will run, and all the output will be stored (if not specified otherwise)
  4. Timeout in seconds to kill the Job if exceeds
+ 5. Kill Running Processes On Task Finish flag
- 5. List of Tasks that constitute the Job
+ 6. List of Tasks that constitute the Job

 * For each Task:
  1. Name o identify the Task
  2. Command the actual command to execute and accomplish the Task
+ 3. List of Sub Tasks (Guidance) circular dependency for other Tasks

+* Strict Tasks
- 3. Wait if the Task should wait for the output of another (at the moment is not possible to use stdout from a Task to it Sub Tasks and thus making this obsolete)
+ 1. Wait if the Task should wait for the output of another (at the moment is not possible to use stdout from a Task to it Sub Tasks and thus making this obsolete)

- 4. List of Sub Tasks (Guidance) circular dependency for other Tasks
+* Polymorphic Tasks
+ 1.

 ## Example Input